Documenting#

 ...

-After you build documentation locally as described in Build documentation, the first-level heading in the index.rst file for each section is shown as a clickable link in the title bar of the library’s HTML documentation.
+After you build documentation locally as described in Build documentation, the first-level heading in the index file for each section is shown as a clickable link in the documentation’s title bar.
 For more information on defining the documentation structure, see Getting Started in the Sphinx documentation.

-Within RST files, heading titles are to use sentence case per the capitalization guidelines in the Google developer documentation style guide.
-The line that follows the heading title must have a string of characters that is the same length as the heading title.
-If the length of the characters under the heading title is less than the length of the heading title, Sphinx generates a warning.
+As indicated in Capitalization in the Google developer documentation style guide, titles and headings are to be in sentence case.
+In RST files, the line that follows a title or heading is a string of characters of the same length as the heading or title.
+If the length of the characters is less than the length of the title or heading, Sphinx generates a warning.

-For consistency within PyAnsys libraries, the use of the following special characters is recommended for headings but is not enforced:
+For consistency within PyAnsys libraries, the use of these special characters is recommended but not enforced:

 For comprehensive syntax information, see the reStrucutredText Markup Specification.